Dokuqui/Semantic-release_Force-version-plugin/README.md

 ![Semantic Release](https://avatars.githubusercontent.com/u/12867925?s=280&v=4)

 Plugin to force your version in semantic release.
 This project is a plugin for semantic-release.
-It allows to force version of semantic-release by type in Javascript. <br>
+It allows to force version of semantic-release by type in JavaScript. <br>
 Specially created custom plugin for semantic release.
 Goal of plugin to help you force your version if there is need.

 Documentation: